Labour Cost Index (Quarterly)en-NZ

 The labour cost index measures changes in salary and wage rates for a fixed quantity and quality of labour input.
 Service increments, merit promotions, and increases (or decreases) relating to performance of the individual employee are not shown in the index.en-NZ

 • The business community, in contract escalation clauses.

-• Government departments, such as the Reserve Bank, the Treasury, the State Services Commission, the Department of Labour and the Ministry of Commerce.
+• Government departments, such as the Reserve Bank, the Treasury, Te Kawa Mataaho Public Service Commission, and the Ministry of Business, Innovation and Employment.

 • Employee organisations such as the PSA and the CTU.

-• Business groups, such as the Employers’ Federation and the Manufacturers’ Federation.
+• Business groups, such as Business New Zealand.

 • Economic forecasters such as NZIER and BERL.